Who can register to vote?

 If you wish to vote in a party's primary election you must be registered with the SOE office as belonging to that party at least 29 days before the election ("Book Closing.")

-The Book Closing for the Presidential Preference Primary ("PPP") is Feb 18th, 5 pm.
+The Book Closing for the Presidential Preference Primary ("PPP") was Feb 18th, 5 pm.

 Although you are not required to declare a party preference, if you wish to vote in a partisan Primary Election, you must be a registered voter in the party for which the Primary is being held.
 For example only registered Republicans may vote for Republican candidates, and only registered Democrats may vote for Democratic candidates in a typical Primary Election.